 …About your Notary Commission

 With the implementation of our Online Notary system, all notaries currently in the database have been assigned a notary commission number.
 You may find your commission number by searching for your name.
+Simply enter your name in the search box and click on the button.
+When you click on your name a window opens on the right side of the screen.
+Your commission number is at the top in the gold bar.
 The commission number will show on the Certificate of Commission for all new notaries and for renewal notaries.

 The main difference is the notary bond protects the public and notary public errors & omissions insurance protects you, the notary.
 A notary bond is a type of surety bond issued by an approved surety company to protect the public against any wrongdoing on the part of the notary.
 The surety company guarantees to the public that if you, as a notary public, do not perform your duties in accordance with the law, the company will pay any damages caused by the incorrect notarization up to the amount of the bond.
 Notary public errors & omissions insurance is an insurance policy offering protection for the notary public in the event of unintentional mistakes.
 Montana notaries are required to obtain a $25,000 notary surety bond.
 E & O insurance is optional.

 EFFECTIVE OCTOBER 1, 2019: All new and renewing applicants are required to pass the Montana Notary Exam before submitting the application for a commission.
 At this time training is not required, however, we do encourage notaries to review the notary laws, rules and other best practices information to assure that you are cognizant of the current requirements of the office.

 EFFECTIVE JULY 1, 2020: All new notary applicants must complete an approved training course and pass the Montana Notary Exam prior to applying.
 Renewing notaries must complete at least four hours of continuing education in the 12 months preceding application or two hours in each of the 3 years preceding renewal.